project-oak/oak/oak_proto_rust/README.md

 are not available.
 To support building our Rust targets in these environmnets, we also include pre-generated Prost Rust code in the `generated` directory.

-A presubmit job will run the `oak_proto_rust:verify_generated` target to verify that all generated code also exists in the `generated` directory.
+The bazel `write_source_files` helps us with this.
+It creates a rule for copying the generated files, as well as a rule that verifies that they exist in the right place.

 If proto changes are made, you should run:

-`bazel run oak_proto_rust:copy_generated`
+`bazel run oak_proto_rust:copy_generated_files`

-to copy any added/modified files.
-Not that the script will not cover any _removed_ files, so take care to clean up any uneeded files if protos are removed at some point.
+If you forget, your presubmit will fail, with a message telling you to run that command.